At a glance

 - In cases where severe bleeding has occurred, your veterinarian may need to give your cat a blood transfusion as well as fluid therapy.

-The prognosis is good if the underlying cause can be treated.
-The prognosis is poor for cats with gastric cancers or those who have developed sepsis.
+The prognosis is good if it is possible to treat the underlying cause, however it is poor for cats with gastric cancers or those who have developed sepsis.